giovannabbottino/notebook/_docs/data_structure/hash.md

 }
 ```

-And will be hashed by the key and capacity.
-A simple and an example of hash function.
+A simple example of a hash function is dividing the key by the capacity.

 ```c
 int hashing(int key){